-In the end I did keep my promise.
-In fact, I lost count of how many things I went to.
-Some were truly outstanding, including the tenth anniversary celebration of Gilad Atzmon & the Orient House Ensemble up at the Arts Depot in Finchley.
+In the end I did keep my promise and some of the things i went to were truly outstanding, such as the tenth anniversary celebration of Gilad Atzmon & the Orient House Ensemble at the Arts Depot in Finchley.
 Three sets, including a Charlie Parker tribute with acerbic strings, it was a beautiful marathon of a gig.
 I had to leave part way through the third set or else I’d have been marooned in North London all night.

-Another one to remember was hearing THE free jazz rhythm section, William Parker and Hamid Drake at the Vortex in early December, along with Norwegian saxophonist Frode Gjerstad.
+Another one to remember was hearing the free jazz rhythm section, William Parker and Hamid Drake at the Vortex in early December with Norwegian sax player Frode Gjerstad.
 Had to leave that one early because of the snow.
 Remember the snow?
 The memory seems almost unreal after this bright, beautiful spring.

-Music listened to alone is such a different experience.
+Music listened to alone is a different thing.
 What you lose in immediacy you gain in privacy – in the chance to open up fully and individually.
-Listening to a recording over and over again you unpeel the layers of details that make up what seemed at first to be an indissoluble whole.
+Listening to a recording over and over again you unpeel the layers of details of what seemed at first to be an indissoluble whole.

 But until you hear music live you can’t fully grasp its capacity for coming to life.
 A recording is one manifestation of a piece.
 Each time the music is played it takes on a new life, comes into being afresh.